 Congratulations to Kellie, Adam, Dong Kuk, and Michelle for receiving UROP awards for Spring 2015!

-Jinny and Ho presented research at the Northwest Crystallography Workshop at Oregon State University.
+Jinny and Ho presented research on computational crystallography at the Northwest Crystallography Workshop at Oregon State University.

 Ho received an NSF CAREER Award to support research on locating hydrogen atoms from crystallographic data, and continued teaching and outreach efforts.